nhuneke/dataset-setup-procedures/README.md

 # Dataset Setup Procedures

-This repository is a DataLad dataset containing procedures for setting up a dataset.
+This repository is a DataLad dataset containing procedures for setting up a DataLad dataset.

 There are procedures to: